Project Solution

 10.6 Reference solver source: scripts/column_fd.jl

-The MethodOfLines finite-difference reference for T(z, t), kept as a sidecar script (see SETUP.md) so quarto render stays cheap.
+The MethodOfLines finite-difference reference for T(z, t), kept as a standalone script (see SETUP.md) so quarto render stays cheap.
 Run with ./build.sh execute 10; outputs land in output/.
 Folded for brevity; expand to read.

 # Reference 1D vertical heat-transport column solver (finite-difference,